You might think of passes as another message type that you can send to your audience, with a few key differences:

 To get passes into the hands (devices!) of your users, you need:

 - An account on go.urbanairship.com.

 - A certificate for Apple Wallet or Google Pay.

 - A project to contain your certificate, templates, pass URLs, and other settings and information.

 - A template to generate your passes from.

-The Reach Getting Started Guide walks you through the whole process, with links to individual tutorials for each step.
+The Wallet Getting Started Guide walks you through the whole process, with links to individual tutorials for each step.